 Unless you have unlimited resources, don’t do “slice and dice optimization.”
 Instead, look at how pages look from the perspective of the four personality types.
 Also, while it may seem obvious, remember the rule of proximity – that when you put things close to each other on a page, people think they are related.
 Strive for continuous improvement over the years by focusing in on experience.

 Fine tune by aligning customers & business objectives and realize that even a couple of words matter.
 You will also need to gain design, creative, and technical resources.
-In addition, gather tools such as Google Analytics, Google Website Optimizer, plus 33 Free Tools to help you improve your website.
+In addition, gather tools such as Google Analytics and Google Website Optimizer.

 Sounds easy but where do you start?
 What should you change first?
 Start with web analytics to find: Pages with high bounce rates, high exit rates, and low time spent.